torres11991/dap-curriculum/Section09/Tableauno1.md

 - It makes it easier for people to explore and manage their data
 - It can be a central location for data from several sources
-- will change raw data into data that is easy to understand
+- Changes raw data into data that is easy to understand
 - It is growing really fast as a key data analytics platform
 - There's a HUGE community of Tableau users
 - No coding necessary